 Carl: Right.
 Right.
 So, okay, let’s get really specific.
 One of the questions was prospective client comes in, you’ve done a first meeting with them.
 They come in for the second meeting, which is like, let’s just call it an onboarding meeting.
 I don’t care if it’s a second, third, fourth, fifth, whatever, don’t get caught up on that.
 You come in for the meeting where it’s time to sign up to become a client, you go, you present them, you walk them through, which we could talk all about any one of these steps, but you walk them through how they’re going to pay you and they say, “Oh, my gosh, why is that this and I met with somebody else that was this.”
 How do you respond to that?

 Michael: So I come at this from two ends, how we respond in practice, and then how I would like to respond to it ideally, which I’ll admit even I don’t think our firm is entirely at yet.
 So, how do we respond in practice?
 Essentially we start value adding our way up.
-You know, that firm really just does investment stuff.
+That firm really just does investment stuff.
 We do more comprehensive planning.
 In fact, we really specialize in retirees.
 That’s our firm’s focus.
 So, we are going to go much more in depth with you about social security planning and timing, which can be a multi-hundred thousand dollar decision compounded over your lifetime.
 We can help you make decisions about Medicare, about how to actually generate dollars out of your portfolio on the tax-efficient basis, to save you dollars in tax.
 We start layering up our value piece to be like, yeah, they charge that but they don’t do as much as we do.
 We do more in these areas.
 And since our firm is very much traditional focused on retirees, we do the whole baby boomer retirement transition, they got money, it works well, it’s a good business model.

 We end up focusing on here’s how we go deeper, not just we’re better and we have smarter CFPs with more years of experience.
 We’ve figured out that doesn’t really work because everybody says that.
 But we have that we can get a little bit more specific into talking about, here’s how we start adding value with social security decisions, Medicare timing decisions, tax-efficient liquidations.
 They’re still kind of technical things, but I can put numbers to them and they’re a level of depth I know virtually no other advisor is talking to them about.
 And so, I don’t have to explain my whole fee, I’ve just got to explain the “delta why I’m a little bit more expensive than the other firm.
 And we can usually close that gap with, here’s all the things we do beyond just the investment management part that that other firm does.